 The years of carrying a significant amount of cash are long gone.
 Paper bills and coins were replaced by credit cards, and a lot of them.
 Over time, the need for "specialty" cards waned as consumers decided it was time to streamline monthly payments.
 Today, there are really only two choices: a credit or a debit card.

-People are taught many things in school, but simple home economics concepts like balancing a budget is often overlooked.
-Without a plan, it's nearly impossible to meet the savings goals people need to reach financial freedom.
+Young adults are taught many things in school, but simple home economics concepts like balancing a budget are often overlooked.
+Without a plan, it's nearly impossible to meet the savings goals individuals and families need to reach their financial freedom.

 Creating a budget is arguably the first line of defense against runaway debt.
 It provides the end user with a clear picture of both sources of income and household expenses.